kvineetnair/hello-world/README.md

 # hello-world
-Just trying out Github
+## Just trying out Github
+*This is my first file*

-## Nice and nifty software for distributed version control!
+- Nice and nifty software for distributed version control!
+- Cool and easy!
+~ THIS IS A CODE
+IT IS A SNIPPET ~
 Thanks for creating and documenting Github... :)